 Since 2005, in the aftermath of Hurricane Katrina, we’ve been on the front lines meeting children’s most critical needs in every major U.S. disaster.
 Thanks to the support of our donors, we’ve created more safe spaces for children in emergencies than any other humanitarian organization.
 To date, we’ve served more than 3.5 million children affected by U.S. disasters.

 As one of the most powerful storms on record to hit Louisiana, Hurricane Ida put children at great risk, taking many of them from the lives they once knew.
-Save the Children’s emergency response team is working to meet the most urgent needs of children living in areas hardest hit by Hurricane Ida.
-You donation to the Hurricane Ida Children’s Relief Fund can help provide essential items to so families can continue to care for their children.
+Save the Children’s emergency response team worked to meet the most urgent needs of children living in areas hardest hit by Hurricane Ida.
+You donation to the Children’s Emergency Relief Fund can help provide essential items to so families can continue to care for their children.

 Save the Children’s emergency response experts have compiled ways to stay safe during a hurricane to help protect your children from distress during and after disasters.
 We’ve also noted how you may need to adjust your family hurricane emergency plan due to COVID-19.